Lim-Rong-Jun/TaiwanEconomic/README.md

 Evaluate different algorithms:

-Logistic Regression: Estimates probability that a given input point belongs to a certain class using a logistic function Multi-class classification - Extends binary logistic regression to handle multiple classes by using one-vs-rest (OvR) or softmax regression.
+Logistic Regression: Estimates probability that a given input point belongs to a certain class using a logistic function Multi-class classification - Extends binary logistic regression to handle multiple classes/results/outcomes by using one-vs-rest (OvR) or softmax regression.
 Esimtates probability of each class and assigns input to the class with highest probability

 Decision Trees - Classification and Regression Tree (CART) /Random Forests: Handle non-linear relationships well.